-- 1. Students will not be able to defer an examination for misreading the examination schedule, accommodating travel plans, or any other reason not considered a serious mitigating circumstances. - 2.
-The format and content of the Completion Examinations will be defined by be comparable in format, length and appropriate course content as the examination that was deferred.
+- Students will not be able to defer an examination for misreading the examination schedule, accommodating travel plans, or any other reason not considered a serious mitigating circumstances. - 2.
+The format and content of the Completion Examinations will be defined by the Course Director, and will cory comprehensive reformat, length and appropriate course content as the examination that was deferred.